x0-3/Video-Badging-System/README.md

 The hardware for this project includes:

 - Nokia 5110 LCD display
--PIC18F2685-I/SO microcontroller
+- PIC18F2685-I/SO microcontroller
--MCP1703_33 voltage regulator
+- MCP1703_33 voltage regulator
--RGB LED
+- RGB LED
--Various capacitors, resistors, and diodes
+- Various capacitors, resistors, and diodes